s-n-g/battery-alert/README.md

 ### Alert levels

-These levels will produce warning (alert) notification and if no action is taken (i.e. battery charging) will lead to halting the system.
+These levels will produce a visible warning and an "annoying" audible notification.

 1. **THRESHOLD_HIGH**